Alau'd-din Ahmad Shah: Rebellion of Jalal Khan

 In 1455, Jalal Khan, a brother-in-law of Alauddin and the jagirdar of Nalgonda, declared himself king.
 This was due to a rumour of Alauddin's death as he had been suffering from a wound on his shin.
 Alauddin marched on Nalgonda, and Jalal's son Sikandar enlisted Mahmud Khalji to join their rebellion.
 In 1456, Mahmud invaded Berar.

 At Mahur, Alauddin commanded a force of 180,000 men.
 He divided his army into three contingents.
 Faced with an army thrice the size of his own, Mahmud Khalji withdrew leaving behind a token force of 1000 men.

 Mahmud Gawan was put in charge of suppressing the revolt.
 Jalal was pardoned by the sultan and allowed to retain Nalgonda.

 Public works and social welfare

 Alauddin is credited with building a large hospital at Bidar.
 He endowed several villages, the revenue from which would fund the hospital.

 Death and succession

 Alauddin died on 6 May 1458, from the malignant wound on his shin.
-He was succeeded by his son, Humayun Shah Zalim Bahmani.
+Before his death, he had designated his elder son, Prince Humayun Shah, as his successor.
+Following Alauddin's death, however, a group of noblemen, including Saif Khan, Mallu Khan, and Shah Habibullah installed Hasan Khan, Humayun's younger brother as king.
+On learning of the conspiracy, Humayun, assisted by his brother-in-law Shah Muhibullah, swiftly gathered eighty loyal supporters and fought his way into the royal palace.
+He deposed Hasan, reportedly slapping him in the face, had him and his supporters imprisoned, and subsequently ascended the throne.